cloudnativetrainings/trainings/container_fundamentals/07_persistence/README.md

 docker volume inspect <VOLUME-NAME>

 # Show the details of the volume via `inspect`
-docker inspect docker-managed-volume | grep -A10 Mounts
+docker inspect volumes | grep -A10 Mounts

 # Change the content of the file on the host
 sudo bash -c 'echo text from host >>  <HOST-VOLUME-PATH>/file.txt'

 # Printout the content of the file
 # Note that your change is also in
-docker exec -it docker-managed-volume cat /data/file.txt
+docker exec -it volumes cat /data/file.txt

 # Delete the container
-docker rm -f docker-managed-volume
+docker rm -f volumes

 # List the volumes
 # Note that the volume is not deleted yet